MillerRabin/intention-storage/readme.md

 **Intention Storage**
-Through a network of intentions, devices can communicate with users and with each other.<br/>
+Through a network of intentions, devices can communicate with users and with each other.
-When a device needs to interact with the outside world, it creates an <b>Intention</b><br/>
-<b>Intention</b> is the need to provide or receive a service.<br/>
+When a device needs to interact with the outside world, it creates an Intention Intention is the need to provide or receive a service.
-It is broadcast between devices for search of devices with counter intentions.<br/>
+It is broadcast between devices for search of devices with counter intentions.
 Once a device with a counter intent is found, the negotiation process begins.
 Each of the devices accepts or rejects the counter intention.
-If the intention is accepted on both sides, a data link is established and the devices can communicate with each other<br/>
+If the intention is accepted on both sides, a data link is established and the devices can communicate with each other.

 ## Dependencies
     NodeJS 11.x or above